Quoted Companies Alliance Code Compliance

 - William Tuffy – Independent Non-Executive Director and Chair of the Audit Committee

 The Executive Directors of the Company are employed on a full-time basis.
 Non-Executive Directors are required to devote such time to the Group’s affairs as necessary to discharge their duties, and this may change from time to time.
-Members are required to attend all Board meetings and Sub-Committee meetings as necessary, and attendance is monitored and disclosed in the Annual Report.
-These are held on at least a monthly basis, and ad-hoc meetings are held as required for the business.
-The Board is provided with Board papers in advance by the Company Secretary and minutes of the meetings are provided to the Board following the meeting.
+Members are required to attend all Board meetings and Sub-Committee meetings as necessary.

 The Board has overall responsibility for the Group’s system of internal control and reviewing its effectiveness.
 Key elements of the system of internal control include clearly defined levels of responsibility and delegation, together with well-structured reporting lines up to the Board; the preparation of comprehensive budgets for each bar and head office, approved by the Board; a review of period results against budget, together with commentary on significant variances and updates of both profit and cash flow expectations for the period; Board authorisation of all major purchases and disposals and regular reporting of legal and accounting developments to the Board.

-Further details on the composition and experience of the board can be found on page 32 of the Annual Report and Accounts 2021.
+Further details on the composition and experience of the board can be found on page 44 to 45 of the Annual Report and Accounts 2022.

 Where the Board considers that it does not possess the necessary expertise or experience, it will engage the services of professional advisors and consultants.
 The Directors receive regular updates from external advisors on legal requirements and regulations, remuneration matters and corporate governance best practice.

-Further details of Board experience can be found on page 33 of the Annual Report and Accounts 2021, and biographies of the Board on pages 32 to 33.
+Further details of Board experience can be found on page 44 to 45 of the Annual Report and Accounts 2022.

-In line with best practice and the newly applicable requirements of the QCA Code, the Board intends to undertake an annual evaluation process of the Board, the Chairman and the individual Committees and Directors.
+In line with best practice and the newly applicable requirements of the QCA Code, the Board intends to undertake regular evaluations of the Board, the Chairman and the individual Committees and Directors.
 The Board will utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.

 Personal objectives and targets are determined each year for the Executive Directors and Executive team, and performance is measured against these metrics.
 The Independent Non-Executive Chairman undertakes the responsibility of assessing and monitoring the performance of the Executive Directors.